MY ACTIVITIES AT BRAMELOUP

 . .

 The upper path from the chalet to Signy Farm is blocked at the farm by locked gates, and the branch up to Quincy is too steep and eroded for most vehicles.
 One part runs through a thick clay deposit kept wet by a spring in winter.
 In wet weather even all-terrain vehicles get stuck in the mud.
-If it stays cold for very long, the water seeping onto the path forms a thick layer of ice, making the path impracticable.
+If it stays cold for very long, the water seeping onto the track forms a thick layer of ice, making the track impracticable for everything.
+I have made an alternative path through the forest, which was used for the official Musièges Trail 24 km footrace in 2019 (see my

 . . .